The realization space of an unstable coalgebra

 is cosimplicially $n$-connected. \end{itemize} Similarly we define homotopy $n$-(co)cartesian squares in $\Comod_{C^\bu}$ or $c\Vec$ by considering instead the homotopy (co)limits in the respective categories. \end{definition}

-The definition of ``cosimplicially $n$-connected'' is given in Definition~\ref{def. n-cocon.}.
-In this particular case, a map $f\co D^\bu \to C^\bu$ in $c\CA^{\mc{E}}$ (or $c \Vec$) is $n$-connected if and only if it induces isomorphisms on cohomotopy groups in degrees $< n$ and a monomorphism in degree $n$ (cf. Remark \ref{F-equivalences-explicit} and Proposition \ref{F-equivalences-explicit2}).
+\begin{remark} The general notion of ``cosimplicially $n$-connected'' is defined in Definition~\ref{def. n-cocon.}.
+In this particular case, a map $f\co D^\bu \to C^\bu$ in $c\CA^{\mc{E}}$ (or $c \Vec$) is cosimplicially $n$-connected if and only if it induces isomorphisms on cohomotopy groups in degrees $< n$ and a monomorphism in degree $n$ (cf. Remark \ref{F-equivalences-explicit} and Proposition \ref{F-equivalences-explicit2}). \end{remark}